Being diagnosed with a critical illness or disability can be devastating, often impacting not only your body and mind, but also your finances.

 If you’re trying to work out roughly how much cover you might need, here are some of the things you’ll need to consider:

-- Rent or mortgage payments – one of the major reasons people take out critical illness insurance is to ensure they will be able to pay their mortgage in the event of serious illness.
+- Rent or mortgage payments – one of the major reasons people take out critical illness cover is to ensure they will be able to pay their mortgage in the event of serious illness.
 Calculate how much you have left to pay on your mortgage, or add up your rent for a period time

 - Bills – calculate the costs of your household bills, such as gas, electric, council tax, water, home insurance, mobile phone and so on